 Temples to Visit when in Java: Prambanan and Borobudur

-Yogyakarta — (also Jogjakarta or Jogja) is the capital of culture and heart of indonesian island named Java, spot of world famous religious shrines, incredible black volcanic sand beaches.
-It’s a centre of classical Javanese fine arts, ballet, music, traditional batik textiles, theatre and poetry.
+Yogyakarta — (also Jogjakarta or Jogja) is the capital of culture and heart of Indonesian island named Java, a spot of world-famous religious shrines, incredible black volcanic sand beaches.
+It’s a center of classical Javanese fine arts, ballet, music, traditional batik textiles, theatre, and poetry.

-The name of the city Yogyakarta can be translated as a ”city that is fit to prosper” and it’s 100% true.
-From year to year a growing number of tourists is attracted by this destination.
-Here you can enrich yourself spiritually as well as culturally, or just physically relax on the coast of perfectly warm Indian ocean.
+The name of the city Yogyakarta can be translated as a ”city that is fit to prosper,” and it’s 100% true.
+From year to year, a growing number of tourists are attracted by this destination.
+Here you can enrich yourself spiritually and culturally or physically relax on the coast of the perfectly warm Indian ocean.

 Also must-visit here is ancient temple compounds — most known are Prambanan and Borobudur, which are situated few hours ride from Yogyakarta.
 Here we will tell you about their history and why should you visit them:

 Prambanan — is a whole temple complex, that consists of 224 oldest Buddhist and Hindu temples, situated 18 km from Yogyakarta.
 It’s the biggest Hindu temple in Indonesia, and the second-largest in the Southern Asia.
 The compound has been built more than 1000 years ago.
 However, the exact date of this magnificent temple is still can’t be determined for umberless years.
 Most likely that it was in the end of the IX century — the beginning of the X century by by two different kingdoms, each with their own religion, as a place, where both of them can pray.
 It is dedicated to three indian Gods — Shiva, Vishnu and Brahma.